 Many of us have pain and tension in our necks periodically.
 Getting into those muscles is tricky.
 Massaging and lengthening them is helpful and feels good.
 I own and use the following two products when my neck needs some TLC.

 The Cranio Cradle can also be used in the upper and low back area.
 It is soft and flexible, but sturdy enough to support the weight of your body.
 You can also change the angles for your best stretch.

 This neck hammock is easy to set up and provides a very gentle stretch.
 Using a hammock can help train your neck to relax.
 To up the effectiveness while in the hammock, try meditating.

 If you need some gentle compression on your neck muscles and fascia, this tool makes it very easy to reach the neck area with little effort.
 It can also be used on other areas of the body such as the calves and knees.

 The Theracane tool is great for reaching the neck and top of the shoulders without the help of others.
 You can also reach your back and many other areas of the body with this tool.
 If getting on the floor is not an option for you, this tool can really help you out.

 I’ve had many clients with low back pain and a habit of tucking their tailbone.
 This tool gently helps to stretch and reshape the low back curve.
 I like this version because it is adjustable and it has an open space in the center for the spine.
 It also comes with two bonus tools!

 I often teach family members how to work on each other.
 Having a treatment table can make the experience much more pleasant and effective.
 A treatment table can also be very helpful if you have a lot of trouble getting up and down from the floor.
 Adjusting the table to knee height helps you get up and down with ease so you are more likely to complete your stretching program.
-A recent client purchased this table and is very pleased with how it has improved thier ability to work on each other.
+A recent client purchased this table for them and their family and is very pleased with how it has improved their ability to work on each other.